boots-edu/textbook/source/text/12-high-order-methods/arrays.md

 console.log(sumOdd);
 ```

 Even though we are supposed to return a single value, that value can be a complex object.
-Here we compute all the statistics in a single pass through the array.
+Here we compute all the statistics in a single pass through the array, although we do need to do some calculations afterwards.
+The `Accumulator` object is used to keep track of the values we need to compute the statistics, and then we compute the final statistics from the accumulator after we have processed all of the elements in the array.

 ```typescript
 let vals = [1, 2, 3, 4, 5];